Things We Didn't Think Could Happen in America - 3.22

 I want to know what Susan Rice and Ben Rhodes, what they knew, when they knew it.

-I want to know and I'd take it further.
+I want to know, and to take it further, you know, we do know this.

-We do know that the investigation into Hillary's email server, where we know she mishandled classified top secret special access program information, destroyed such information, deleted subpoenaed emails, acid washes her hard drive, busting up her devices, that all of those crimes and they're all crimes were covered up in a scheme with McCabe and Comey and Page and Strzok and Loretta Lynch meeting Bill on the tarmac.
+We do know that the investigation into Hillary's email server, where we know she mishandled classified top secret special access program information, destroyed such information, deleted subpoenaed emails, acid washes her hard drive, busting up her devices, that all of those crimes and they're all crimes were covered up in a scheme with McCabe and Comey and Paige and Strzok and Loretta Lynch meeting Bill on the tarmac.

-And they did it because they wanted Hillary to rem be the candidate to run against and beat Donald Trump.
+And they did it because they wanted Hillary to be the candidate to run against and beat Donald Trump.

-And they protected her, and they rigged the election.
+And they protected her and they rigged the election.

 And then in the process of everything else that we're learning about what happened in the lead up to the 2016 elections, we're learning, oh, we had unmasking, surveillance, unmasking, and raw intelligence leaking at a level we've never had before, a 350% increase.